 Try to choose a kitchen island that provides a lot of storage space, or add space to your current one!

 If your kitchen island offers limited storage space, do not let that bother you; you can always add more storage if you want to.
 For instance you can add hooks, hanging baskets or spice racks to create more storage options.

 Add some wheels

-To add more flexibility to a small kitchen, consider an island on wheels instead of a built-in version.
+To add more flexibility to a small kitchen, choose a kitchen island on wheels instead of a traditional built-in version.